awsdocs/amazon-elasticache-docs/doc_source/redis/FaultTolerance.md

 Failing over to a replica node is generally faster than creating and provisioning a new primary node\.
 This means your application can resume writing to your primary node sooner than if Multi\-AZ were not enabled\.

-For more information, see [Minimizing Downtime in ElastiCache for Redis with Multi\-AZ](AutoFailover.md)\.
+For more information, see [Minimizing downtime in ElastiCache for Redis with Multi\-AZ](AutoFailover.md)\.

 **When Multi\-AZ is disabled**